unisonweb/unison/unison-src/transcripts/squash.output.md

   Added definitions:

-    1. bodaciousNumero   : builtin.Nat
+    1. bodaciousNumero   : Nat
     2. productionReadyId : x -> x
-    3. superRadNumber    : builtin.Nat
+    3. superRadNumber    : Nat
-    4. x                 : builtin.Nat
+    4. x                 : Nat

   Tip: You can use `todo` to see if this generated any work to
        do in this namespace and `test` to run the tests.
 Or you